 Lace up your boots -- SBFC's Hike-a-Thon is back!

-Sign up, set a hiking or running goal, and ask friends and family to contribute in support of your goal.
-Every step helps bring more young people into the wilderness for transformative, hands-on experiences!
+Sign up, set a hiking or running goal, and ask friends and family to donate per mile or contribute a one-time donation.
+Every step helps keep wilderness trails open, accessible, and cared for.

 Step 2: Share your fundraising page with your family/friends and ask for their support!